Ax-Schanuel with derivatives for mixed period mappings: Abstract

 \section{Abstract}

 We prove the Ax-Schanuel property of the derivatives of mixed period mappings.
-We also prove the jet space analogue of this result.
-The proofs use the Ax-Schanuel result for foliated principal bundles obtained by Bl\'{a}zquez-Sanz, Casale, Freitag, and Nagloo.
+We also prove the jet space reformulation of this result.
+The proofs use the Ax-Schanuel result for principal bundles with flat connections obtained by Bl\'{a}zquez-Sanz, Casale, Freitag, and Nagloo.